On the computability of conditional probability: Introduction

 For an experiment with a discrete set of outcomes, computing conditional probabilities is, in principle, straightforward as it is simply a ratio of probabilities.
 However, in the case of conditioning on the value of a continuous random variable, this ratio is undefined.
 Furthermore, in modern Bayesian statistics, and especially the probabilistic programming setting, it is common to place distributions on higher-order objects, and so one is already in a situation where elementary notions of conditional probability are insufficient and more sophisticated measure-theoretic notions are necessary.

-Kolmogorov \cite{MR0362415} gave an axiomatic characterization of conditional probabilities, but this definition provides no recipe for their calculation.
-Other issues also arise: In this setting, conditional probabilities are formalized as measurable functions that are defined only up to measure zero sets.
+Kolmogorov \citeyearpar{MR0362415} gave an axiomatic characterization of conditional probabilities and an abstract construction of them using Radon--Nikodym derivatives, but this definition and construction do not yield a general recipe for their calculation.
+There is a further problem: in this setting, conditional probabilities are formalized as measurable functions that are defined only up to measure zero sets.
 Therefore, without additional assumptions, a conditional probability is not necessarily well-defined for any particular value of the conditioning random variable.
 This has long been understood as a challenge for statistical applications, in which one wants to evaluate conditional probabilities given particular values for observed random variables.
 In this paper, we are therefore especially interested in situations where it makes sense to ask for the conditional distribution given a particular point.
-In particular, we focus on the case when conditional distributions are everywhere or almost everywhere continuous, and thus can be given a unique definition for individual points in the support of the underlying measure.
-As we will argue, this is necessary if there is to be any hope of conditioning being computable.
+One of our main results is in the setting where there is a unique continuous conditional distribution.
+In this case, conditioning yields a canonical answer, which is a natural desideratum for statistical applications.

+A large body of work in probability and statistics is concerned with the derivation of conditional probabilities and distributions in special circumstances, each situation often requiring some special insight into the structure of the answer, especially when it was desirable for conditional probabilities and distributions to be defined at points, as in Bayesian statistical applications.
+This state of affairs motivated work on constructive definitions of conditioning (such as those due to Tjur \citeyearpar{MR0345151, MR0123456, MR595868}, Pfanzagl \citeyearpar{MR548898}, and Rao \citeyearpar{MR970965, MR2149673}), although this work has not been sensitive to issues of computability.

-Under certain conditions, such as when conditional densities exist, conditioning can proceed using the classic Bayes' rule; however, it may not be possible to compute the density of a computable distribution (if the density exists at all).
-The probability and statistics literature contains many ad-hoc techniques for calculating conditional probabilities in special circumstances, and this state of affairs motivated much work on constructive definitions (such as those due to Tjur \cite{MR0345151}, \cite{MR0123456}, \cite{MR595868}, Pfanzagl \cite{MR548898}, and Rao \cite{MR970965}, \cite{MR2149673}), but this work has often not been sensitive to issues of computability.
+Under certain conditions, such as when conditional densities exist, conditioning can proceed using the classic Bayes' rule; however, it may not be possible to compute the density of a computable distribution (if the density exists at all), as we describe in Section~\ref{cds}.

-We recall the basics of the measure-theoretic approach to conditional distributions in Section~\ref{conddist}, and in Section~\ref{ccd2} we use notions from computable probability theory to consider the sense in which conditioning could be potentially computable.
+We recall the basics of the measure-theoretic approach to conditional probability in Section~\ref{conddist}, and in Section~\ref{ccd2} we use notions from computable probability theory to consider the sense in which conditioning could be potentially computable.